4th Grade Week 31 | Tuesday 4/22/2025 | Wednesday 4/23/2025 | Thursday 4/24/2025 | Friday 4/25/2025 | Monday 4/28/2025 | Co-Teacher Notes |

 Coming Soon:

-Thursday, April 10 - Spirit Day (No Pizza)
+Thursday, May 10 - Pizza Day, DOGS, Spirit Day

 Math